abhijeet-godspeed/notes/QA-Engineer-v2/QA-Document-Writer.md

 ## Supported Tasks

-### Task 1: Write Test Strategy Document
+### Task 1: Write Test Strategy
-**Trigger**: When assigned to create `docs/test/test-strategy.md`
+**Trigger**: When assigned to create test strategy document for the test file located at testFilePath`

 **Instructions**:

 #### Step 1: Write the Template

-Copy and paste the following template *exactly* into the file `docs/test/test-strategy.md`.
+Copy and paste the following template *exactly* into the file `testFilePath`.
 Do not change any content in this step:

 ```
 # Test Strategy Document: